Shift8/intercept/README.md

 know about ```beforeFilter()``` and ```afterFilter()```.
 The problem with these kind of hooks is that they are called at fixed points in the codebase.
 You don't get a lot of flexibility.

+Users of Drupal probably closely identify with the "hook" term as they are all over that CMS an are a little different than what you'll find in CakePHP.
+In fact, if you simply take a list of all the available hooks in Drupal you'll quickly start to realize why this can be a complete maintenance nightmare.

 **3. Event Dispatchers**

 Events are very similar to hooks only instead there can be more.
 It's not quite as limited, but when those events are dispatched